Planning for Pregnancy

 First of all, congratulations!
 We hope that this is good news for you; please talk with us if you are having difficulty with the discovery that you are pregnant.

-While the information is still fresh please jot down the following:
+While the information is still fresh, please jot down the following:

-- when your last menstrual period started
+- When your last menstrual period started

-- how many days it usually is between periods (start of one to the start of another)
+- How many days it usually is between periods (start of one to the start of another)

-- when you feel you may have conceived
+- When you feel you may have conceived

-After your first visit, which is generally the longest and most comprehensive, you will have regular visits with your primary physician.
+After your first pregnancy doctor’s visit, which is generally the longest and most comprehensive, you will have regular visits with your primary OBGYN physician.
 While the schedule of visits can be individualized to your particular situation, we generally recommend seeing you once a month for the first two trimesters (until 28 weeks), then every two weeks until the last month.
 At that point, we will see you weekly until your baby is born.
 In the third trimester, you will have an opportunity to meet the other physicians prior to your anticipated labor and birth, if you choose.